 The Digital Thread Provides a Framework for Communication

-The digital thread should provide a formal framework for controlled interplay of authoritative technical and as-built data with the ability to access, integrate, transform and analyze data from disparate systems throughout the product lifecycle into actionable information.
-The product lifecycle includes: Design, Procurement, Test & Evaluation, Production, Field Operation, and Sustainment Services.
+The digital thread should provide a formal framework for the controlled interplay of authoritative technical and as-built data with the ability to access, integrate, transform and analyze data from disparate systems throughout the product lifecycle into actionable information.
+The product lifecycle includes Design, Procurement, Test & Evaluation, Production, Field Operation, and Sustainment Services.
 The digital thread and digital twin include as-designed requirements, validation and inspection records, as-built data, as-flown data, and as-maintained data.

 Learn more by downloading the Free Ebook.
 Enabling the Digital Thread.

 A Digital Thread is expected to have the following benefits for manufacturers:

 - Improve product quality by avoiding mistakes in manual translations of engineering specifications along the product value chain

 - Improve the velocity of new product introductions (NPI) and the communication of engineering changes along the product value chain